sergeiudris/ged/README.md

 - optional /wms proxying
 - inspect /wfs transactions' body and response xml

-*tried with geoserver 2.15, but in theory should work with other versions<br />
+*tested with geoserver 2.15, but in theory should work with other versions<br />

 ## rationale